The Myers-Briggs Type Indicator (MBTI) personality types have been used by organizations for 70 years. So why are we still using it?

-Few people haven’t heard of the Myers Briggs test, whether you’ve completed one during a job application or for a career test.
+Few people haven’t heard of the Myers-Briggs Type Indicator, whether you’ve completed one during a job application or for a career test.
 Market research estimates that around 20% of companies use various personality tests.

-We're all wonderful creatures of habit (think of your daily routines), and as much as we'd protest that we don't allow habit to influence business decisions, we do.
+We're all wonderful creatures of habit.
+Think of your daily routines, and as much as we'd protest that we don't allow habit to influence business decisions, it does.

 Only in the face of a crisis or challenge will we move beyond our comfort zone and look for other options.
 And by that time we’ve probably already identified risk or damage.

-When it comes to Myers Briggs tests, they’re like that comfy pair of slippers you slide onto your tired feet after a long day.
+When it comes to Myers-Briggs personality types, they’re like that comfy pair of slippers you slide onto your tired feet after a long day.
 They’re old, they fit, and they give you what you want - relaxation.

 Have you considered whether the workplace has outgrown personality tests?

 Wikipedia tells us that it’s “a pseudoscientific introspective self-report questionnaire indicating differing psychological preferences in how people receive the world and make decisions.”

 Pseudoscience is defined as consisting of “statements, beliefs, or practices that are claimed to be both scientific and factual but are incompatible with the scientific method.”

 Myers-Briggs Company, Inc. (the publisher of the Myers-Briggs framework) tells us: “it offers a range of solutions to help improve organizational performance and address challenges, from team building, leadership, coaching and conflict management to career development, selection and retention.”